Italy is a biodiversity zone and home to several animal species than any other European country.

 5. Vipers

-Vipers are a family of snakes that can be found in several parts of the world, except for Hawaii, Madagascar, Antarctica, Australia, and other isolated islands.
+Vipers are a family of snakes found worldwide except in Hawaii, Madagascar, Antarctica, Australia, and other isolated islands.

 They are also among the poisonous animals in Italy.
-Four species of venomous vipers exist in Italy, of which three are potentially lethal to humans.
+Four venomous vipers exist in Italy, of which three are potentially lethal to humans.

 They can be found across the whole of Italy, except for Sardinia.

-These creatures are venomous and have long, hinged fangs at the fore of its mouth, which are used for injecting venom.
+These creatures are evil and have long, hinged fangs at the fore of their mouths, which they use to inject venom.

 This venom travels down through the teeth to be injected into prey as the viper bites, and this causes a very painful wound that can sometimes be fatal.

-The severity of the viper’s bite depends on the species, but generally, all viper’s bite causes intense swelling, pain, and necrosis.
+The severity of the viper’s bite depends on the species, but all vipers’ bites cause intense swelling, pain, and necrosis.

-Hence, it is advisable always to seek medical attention if bitten by a viper.
+Hence, it is advisable to seek medical attention if a viper bites you.
 Let’s take a brief look at these venomous vipers.

 a.
 Asp Viper

-One of the most common poisonous vipers in Italy is the Asp Viper, little wonder it is also known as the common viper.
+One of Italy’s most common poisonous vipers is the Asp Viper; it is little wonder it is also known as the common viper.

 It belongs to the Viperidae family and is known as the ‘Asp”, ‘European Asp,’ ‘Aspic Viper’ and ‘Jura Viper.’